 A wetland is land that is marshy or a swamp.
 It is flooded with water and has a very distinct but vibrant ecosystem and biodiversity.

-Here in Ontario, we have a variety of soil types (clay, loam, sandy) and soil conditions that allow us to crop an abundance of foods such as barley, corn, oats, soybeans and wheat.
+Here in Ontario, we have a variety of soil types (clay, loam, sandy) and conditions that allow us to crop an abundance of crops.
+We can grow grains such as barley, corn, oats, soybeans and wheat.
 We can also produce fruits, vegetables, and specialty crops (ginseng, hops, and lavender, for example).
-Farmland, however, needs to be dry to grow grains, and there are times where a field has a naturally occurring soil condition that means it stays wet and will not dry enough to grow grains.
+Farmland, however, needs to be dry to grow grains, and there are times where a field naturally stays wet and will never be dry enough to grow grains.
 This makes Ontario’s farmland unique and sometimes challenging.

 Ontario also has a unique natural environment.
 We have more than 70 million hectares of forest, accounting for nearly two percent of the world’s forests.
 Ontario is home to more than 3,600 species of plants, 154 species of fish, 50 species of amphibians and reptiles, 483 species of birds, and more than 81 species of mammals.
 Ontario also has close to one-fifth of the world’s fresh water supply.

 Wetlands play an important role in maintaining natural habitats and sensitive ecosystems.
-There has also been researching that wetlands can help with the challenge of drying out wet grain fields, providing a natural place for excess water to go.
+Research also shows that wetlands can help with the challenge of drying out wet grain fields, providing a natural place for excess water to go.
 They can help recharge groundwater, help with surface water quality, and help mitigate flooding impacts.
-Farmers are starting to adapt and change the wet parts of their fields into wetlands to see a mutual benefit of preserving this biodiversity.
+Farmers are starting to adapt and change the wet parts of their fields into wetlands to see mutual benefits.

-#YourFarmers care about the environment- it’s their job to care about what they utilize every day to grow quality grains, and part of caring about the environment includes working with the soil to grow quality grains- even if that means leaving some of that soil to become another useful ecosystem.
+#YourFarmers care about the environment- it’s their job to care about what they utilize every day to grow quality grains.
+Part of caring about the environment includes working with the soil to grow quality grains.
+Even if that means leaving some of that soil to become another useful and beneficial ecosystem.
+Wetlands and grain farmers can work together for a more sustainable future.